Quagga/quagga/HACKING.md

 To make a release:

--   Edit configure.ac, bump the version and commit the change with a "release: <version" subject.
+-   Edit `configure.ac`, bump the version and commit the change with a "release: \<version\>" subject.

-The 'release.sh' script should then be used.
+The `release.sh` script should then be used.
 It should be run with 2 arguments, the release tag for the release to be carried, and the tag of the previous release, e.g.:

 	release.sh quagga-1.1.1 quagga-1.1.0

-The 'release.sh' will carry out these steps for you:
+The `release.sh` will carry out these steps for you:

 -   Tag the appropriate commit with a release tag (follow existing conventions), with:

         git tag -u <release signing key id> <quagga-release-tag>

 -   Create a fresh tar archive of the quagga.net repository, and do a test build.
 Use git archive to ensure it consists of files in the